LangChain Tools: Build Custom Tools and Connect LLMs to External Services

 Can I use tools with models other than OpenAI?

 Yes. bind_tools() works with any LangChain chat model that supports tool calling — including Anthropic Claude, Google Gemini, Mistral, and local models via Ollama.
+See our model switching guide for details.
 The interface is identical:

 What is the difference between tools and function calling?